 "Activities at the Festival which purposefully built-in opportunities to connect with others were particularly effective at building social cohesion, particularly across the generations.
-These were both "formal" opportunities through programmed activities - such as Games Without Wires - and "informal" opportunities through atmosphere-creating activities - such as impromptu line dancing t successful terms of social capital Hull UK City of to steel-pan music.
+These were both "formal" opportunities through programmed activities - such as Games Without Wires - and "informal" opportunities through atmosphere-creating activities - such as impromptu line dancing to steel-pan music.
 With every co-creator being from the Afro-Caribbean diaspora, opportunities to connect to the Windrush Generation and their descendants were layered across the Festival's conception, activities, atmosphere and delivery."